iliasbhal/nativescript-react/README.md

 * Reuse the QA tools for accessibility automation to write tests.
 * Use the latest native platform features to create an amazing native user experience.
 * Code in any IDE of your choice to implement your applications’ code using the NativeScript framework's CLI.
+* Take a look at the NativeScript CTO guide ( the advantages are better explained ): https://www.nativescript.org/ctos-guide

 ## Roadmap / Contributing :nerd_face: